-A long, drawn-out potty training process can cause stress and frustration for the
+Potty training can cause stress and frustration for

 When to Start

 Because every child is different, there are no hard and fast rules regarding potty training.
-It’s unreasonable to expect a child under 18 months old to start, and waiting past age three can interfere with school readiness, but apart from that, there’s no magical age for it.
-Exerting pressure on your child to potty train before he’s ready is likely to be counterproductive.
+It’s unreasonable to expect a child under 18 months old to start, and waiting past age three can interfere with school readiness, but apart from that, there’s no magical age for starting.
+Though, exerting pressure on your child to potty train before they’re ready is likely to be counterproductive.

 - Ability to follow directions